sigp/lighthouse/book/src/help_bn.md

         --prune-payloads <prune-payloads>
             Prune execution payloads from Lighthouse's database.
-This saves space but imposes load on the execution client, as payloads need to be reconstructed and sent to syncing peers. [default: true] --safe-slots-to-import-optimistically <INTEGER>
+This saves space but imposes load on the execution client, as payloads need to be reconstructed and sent to syncing peers. [default: true] --quic-port <PORT>
+            The UDP port that quic will listen on.
+Defaults to `port` + 1

+        --quic-port6 <PORT>
+            The UDP port that quic will listen on over IPv6 if listening over both IPv4 and IPv6.
+Defaults to `port6` + 1
+        --safe-slots-to-import-optimistically <INTEGER>
             Used to coordinate manual overrides of the SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY parameter.
 This flag should only be used if the user has a clear understanding that the broad Ethereum community has elected to override